 Tamarindo has its pros and definitely has its cons.
 There will be waves just about every single day of the year, but you may have to share those waves with a few Chads from New Jersey (no disrespect to the NJ crowd).

-As a vacation hot spot, there’s a ton of people trying to learn how to surf here, but if you head over towards the river mouth, you’ll find you have some space.
-Tourists tend to stay away from the river mouth because the crocodile horror stories the Ticos, and myself have been telling to tourists for years.
+As a vacation hot spot, many people are trying to learn how to surf here, but you'll find you have some space if you head over towards the river mouth.
+Tourists tend to stay away from the river mouth because of the crocodile horror stories the Ticos and myself have been telling to tourists for years.

-There hasn't been a legitimate croc attack in that river for years, I use to swim across it to surf Playa Grande 5 times a week and haven't been bothered.
+There hasn't been a legitimate croc attack in that river for years.
+I swim across it to surf Playa Grande 5 times a week and haven't been bothered.
 Derek says he used to do the same.